npt/libinput-gestures/README.md

 By default, `libinput-gestures` is started with your DE as a desktop application.
 There is also an option to start as a [systemd user service](https://wiki.archlinux.org/title/Systemd/User).
-However, on many systems this is unreliable (on system restart, the application will get started but occasionally will be unable to receive commands).
-If you really want to try it, type:
+However, on some systems this can be unreliable (on system restart, the application will get started but occasionally will be unable to receive commands).
+If you want to try it, type:

     libinput-gestures-setup stop service autostart start